andresvourakis/real-state-investment-analysis/README.md

 ## Key Findings

-Through the Heuristic approach, I was able to find 8,280 houses that are considered undervalued (their selling price was about 40% of the average price of similar house sold in the current market).
+Through the Heuristic approach, I was able to find 8,280 houses that are considered undervalued (their selling price was about 40% of the average price of similar houses sold in the current market).

-These houses were selected as undervalued because if bought for their "old" sale price and sold for their "new" sale price, the ROI would be 150% (more than double the investment).
+These houses were selected as undervalued because if bought for their "old" sale price and sold for their "new" sale price, the ROI would be at least 150% (more than double the investment).
 This means that even accounting for remodeling costs (and other expenses), there is still enough room to make a profit.

-**Where to invest?** Roughly 20% of the undervalued houses can be found in the area "Gap of Rohan".
+**Where to invest?** Roughly 20% of the undervalued houses can be found in the area "Gap of Rohan", therefore it is recommended as a good start where one can start investing.

 ## Next Steps

-1. Improve regression model and then compare results to heuristic approach
+1. Current evaluation of results was done manually, therefore it would be recommended to define a more robust/scalable evaluation method.
-2. Improve evaluation
+2. Find a way to calculate the margin of error of the current model.
-3. Calculate margnin of error
+3. Continue optimizing the clustering and regression models and then compare their results to heuristic approach.
+These approaches are considered more scalable.